 Meets at the entrance to the pier in the upper parking lot, 750 Hearst Castle Drive, San Simeon.
 Enter the parking lot via the State Park kiosk.

 The Morro Bay State Park Marina boardwalk provides opportunities for viewing a variety of shorebirds, ducks, geese, loons, grebes, gulls, terns and herons.
 Peregrine Falcons and other raptors are often seen.
-Led by Elana Keeling & Kriistin Loft, the level half-mile walk is especially suited for photographers, wheelchairs and those using walkers and canes.
+Led by Kristin Loft and Peggy Burhenn, the level half-mile walk for women is especially suited for photographers, wheelchairs and those using walkers and canes.
 Easy.
 Meets at the Peninsula Trail Head, southeast end of the State Park Marina parking lot, across from Morro Bay State Park Campground.

 Join Bob Isenberg and Jerry Pyle, Peregrine Watch, for pastries (while they last) and to search for owls and Peregrine Falcons at Morro Rock.
 Morro Rock is home to two pairs of breeding Peregrine Falcons.
 NOTE: this is a stop and scope event, not a planned walk.
 Stop by anytime from 9am and 2pm.
 Meets at Morro Rock.
 Coleman Drive, Morro Bay.
 Meet across from bathrooms, next to Morro Rock.
 Look for Bob's van with awning, scopes and Peregrine statue.